tylernewnoise/VulkanFun/README.md

 ```$ ./VulkanTut```

-If everything went well you should see a rotating gun:
+If everything went well you should see a rotating gun or a Star Wars Naboo fighter.
 ![galaxy_texure](screenshot.png)

 #### Credits and resources